Inspiration

 Tea fields in Kyoto Prefecture

-Yamashiro is where Uji is located.
-This region is the birthplace of green tea varieties such as gyokuro, matcha, and sencha (*1).
-Visitors can drink flavorful tea while learning about the rich tea culture and history of this area.
+The region is said to be the birthplace of matcha, gyokuro, and sencha green teas (*1).
+Visitors can enjoy flavorful tea while learning about the rich tea culture and history of this area.

 1. Learn How to Grind and Prepare Matcha